- Written by Dr.Mehmet Demircioglu

 Urgent medical symptoms come first.
 Routine imaging can usually be planned around comfort and scalp protection.
 Contrast questions belong to radiology and the ordering doctor.
 Graft handling questions belong to the hair transplant clinic.

-If you are unsure, send the clinic a clear message with the scan type, reason, date, surgery day, current photos, and whether contrast or sedation is planned.
-That gives the team enough context to advise on the scalp without guessing.
+When you message the clinic, include the scan type, reason, date, surgery day, current photos, and whether contrast or sedation is planned.
+With those details, I can advise on scalp handling without pretending to answer the radiology question.